Food and Feelings With Sophia Roe

 Roe recently told rē•spin that she looks at wellness through a wide lens.
-Food, air, water, movement, sunlight, and community are the pillars she builds her own wellness around.
-For Roe wellness also means supporting your community both on and off social media.
+Food, air, water, movement, sunlight, and community are the pillars she builds her wellness around.
+For Roe, wellness also means supporting your community both on and off social media.
 If your wellness efforts aren’t rooted in empowering the community, you’re missing the mark.

 What inspired you to pursue a career in food?
 Have you always worked in this industry?

-Going into food was never part of the “plan”, however, after dropping out of college and really having no plans or direction, I got a job working in a restaurant just to make ends meet at 19.
+Going into food was never part of the “plan”; however, after dropping out of college and having no plans or direction, I got a job working in a restaurant to make ends meet at 19.
 It turned out to be the best thing I could’ve done for myself.
 Thirteen years later, I am still cooking!
 I have worked in almost every facet of the hospitality industry.
-I’ve served coffee, scooped ice cream, been a waitress, Garde manger, bartender, hostess, prep cook, bakery assistant, YOU NAME IT.
+I’ve served coffee, scooped ice cream, been a waitress, Garde manager, bartender, hostess, prep cook, bakery assistant, YOU NAME IT.
 It’s an industry I love so much, and I can’t imagine doing anything else.

-What does being a wellness advocate mean to you and how do you think we can all be better wellness advocates in our communities?
+What does being a wellness advocate mean to you, and how do you think we can all be better wellness advocates in our communities?